pikvm/pikvm/pages/msd.md

 # Mass Storage Drive
-This is a feature available on Pi-KVM v2+ that allows you to emulate a CD-ROM or Flash Drive.
+This is a feature available on PiKVM v2+ that allows you to emulate a CD-ROM or Flash Drive.
 There are some subtleties that you should know:

 * **The size of the CD-ROM image is limited to 2.2 GB**.
 This is a limitation of the Linux kernel, which currently cannot emulate a DVD.